freenas/freenas-docs/userguide/intro.rst

 error messages, popup dialogs, and help text.
 An iX Official theme has been added which is the default for new installations.

+NAT support has been added as the default for most :ref:`Plugins`.
+With NAT, a plugin is contained in its own network and doesnt require any knowledge of the physical network to work properly.
+This removes the need to manually configure IP addresses or have a DHCP server running.
+When installing a plugin into a virtualized environment, NAT removes the requirement to enable Promiscuous Mode for the network.

 The :ref:`Plugins` page has been streamlined so that most operations can be performed without having to go to the :ref:`Jails` page.

-and many iocage improvements.
+Support for collections has been added to differentiate between iXsystems plugins, which receive updates every few weeks, and Community plugins.
+In addition, there have been many bug fixes and improvements to iocage, the Plugins backend, resulting in a much better Plugins user experience.

 An :ref:`ACL Manager <ACL Management>` has been added to :menuselection:`Storage --> Pools -->` |ui-options| and the